AgnostiqHQ/covalent/CONTRIBUTING.md

 Once the changes in the feature branch are ready to be reviwed, tag the relevant reviewer(s) on the Pull Request page.

+### Merging the feature branch to develop

+If all the reviewers have approved the Pull Request and all the actions have passed, the last person to review the branch is responsible for merging the feature branch to develop.

 Style Guide
 ===========